veralidity/WalletBridge/README.md

 ## Introduction

 Welcome to the **Veralidity_WalletBridge**, a cutting-edge extension for Adobe Commerce Magento 2 OpenSource.
-This extension represents an innovative Proof of Concept that seamlessly integrates CIP-30 wallets for the Cardano & Ergo blockchains into Magento 2, leveraging the power of JavaScript.
+This extension represents an innovative Proof of Concept that seamlessly integrates CIP-30 wallets for the Cardano blockchains into Magento 2, leveraging the power of JavaScript.
 It's crafted meticulously to align with Magento's best practices, utilizing `requirejs` and `data-mage-init`.

 ## Key Features and Modifications